Chapter 15: Syllabic splitting

 • aioli AOEU/KWROE/HREU

-If if explanation of a glide doesn’t make sense to you, you can also just treat KWR as a silent linker just like in previous sections.
+If explanation of a glide doesn’t make sense to you, you can also just treat KWR as a silent linker just like in previous sections.

 Essentially, if there are two distinct vowel sounds next to each other which cannot be represented by a single vowel chord, use KWR to link them in separate strokes.